Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 can do so by going to the settings page and editing your information.
 If an information is not editable, you can contact us at the email address given in the Terms of Service.

+Some information can't be edited due to technical limitations.
+For example, you can't change your username, since it is used to identify you on the API (primary key of the database and used in relations with other tables).
+In the future, we plan to allow you to change your username, but this will require big changes in the database and in the API, so it will take some time.

 ### Data Retention